 When you consider that it is necessary to drive the ball a distance of 280 yards to merely qualify to compete in the long drive tournaments of today, it becomes humbling to study the beginnings of the early distance challenges.

-These men were using fragile but heavy hickory shafts, 140cc volume wooden heads, and balls that would duck and dive when given a good wack.
+These men were using fragile but heavy hickory shafts, 140cc volume wooden heads (only a third the size of today's modern heads), and balls that would duck and dive when given a good wack.

 Telling the story with a painting

-Many artists prefer to leave the reasons behind the interactions on a painting to the dreams of the onlooker, not detailing the reasons for concepts or ideas manifesting on the canvas.
-I try to do both with golf.
+Thoughts on golf art.
+Many artists prefer to leave the reasons behind the interactions in a painting to the dreams of the onlooker, that's because sometimes there are none, and other times they are not sure themselves.
+I try to do both with golf sometimes in charge of the art, and other times the art dictating to the golf objects.

-The above painting "The first long drive king" is an interpretation of a small group of competitors who were regulars in the special long drive challenges at the turn of the last century.
-The article contains a small account of each player and his history, which I hope brings the painting more to life.
+The above painting "The First Long Drive King" is an interpretation of a small group of competitors who were regulars in the special long drive challenges at the turn of the last century.
+The article contains a small account of the top four players in an event in 1897, which I hope brings the painting more to life.

-In an article from 1897 in the New York times, it is recorded that following the Open championship won by Joseph Lloyd a Mr. H.M .
-Harriman won the driving contest with a distance of 245 yards.
+In an article from 1897 in the New York Times, it is recorded that following the Open championship won by the Englishman Joseph Lloyd a certain Mr. H.M .
+Harriman won the long driving contest with a distance of 245 yards.

 Herbert Melville Harriman won the 1899 United States Amateur Golf Championship defeating Findlay S. Douglas in the final match 3 & 2.